Effects of strain-tunable valleys on charge transport in bismuth: Introduction

 Quantum degrees of freedom provide a central ingredient for the applications of functional electronic devices.
 Among them, the local conduction-band minimum, valley, is attracting attention as a key element for high-profile valleytronics, subsequently to charge for electronics and spin for spintronics\cite{SchaibleyNatRevMat2016}.
 A fundamental step for exploiting the valley degrees of freedom is the development of the method for lifting and monitoring the degenerated energy of valleys at different positions in momentum space.
 Successful valley selection has so far been demonstrated by various strategies: strain for 2D electron-gas systems in AlAs heterostructure\cite{PhysRevLett.97.186404}, electric field for diamonds\cite{IsbergNatMater2013}, polarized light for transition metal dichalcogenides\cite{ZengNatNanotech2012,MakNanotecqh2012,CaoNC2012}, and magnetic field for bismuth\cite{ZhuNatPhys2012,KulcherNatMater2014}.
 In addition, direct assessments of valleys have been reported in sophisticated spectroscopy measurements\cite{ZengNatNanotech2012,MakNanotecqh2012,CaoNC2012}.
-However, it requires more simple methods that serve as both a controller and a barometer of valley degrees of freedom for potential valleytronic applications.
+For the further development of potential valleytronic applications, it requires simpler methods that serve as both a controller and a barometer of valley degrees of freedom.